 The free version provides all the vesta core functionality to manage the server.
 There is also a premium version to activate SFTP chroot and commercial plugins support.
 SFTP chroot is useful if you have multiple users using the vesta control panel.
 It will restrict users’ access only to their home directory.

 The paid version costs $3/month or $18 for a lifetime.

 The documentation will help you get out of the problem if you are stuck anywhere while using Vesta.
 Please refer to the documentation here.

 Install vesta is extremely easy.
 The control panel supports Red hat (5, 6, 7), Debian (7, 8, 9), and Ubuntu (12.04 to 18.10).

 The installation script automatically detects the distro and installs all the tools and dependencies.

 Log in to the server and run the following command –

 Once the panel is installed, it’ll create the admin user credentials.
 Please save these credentials securely and open http://server_ip:8083.

-If you ever stuck anywhere follwing this guide, please drop a comment below this article.
+If you are ever stuck anywhere following this guide, please drop a comment below this article.